yettsyjk/TransitioningToCyberSecurity_ApplicationSecurity/README.md

 To be continued.. 💾

-If you have read this far into my journey, let's connect: [Yettsy Jo](https://www.linkedin.com/in/yettsy-jo-knapp) !
+If you have read this far into my journey, let's connect: <a src="https://www.linkedin.com/in/yettsy-jo-knapp" target="_blank">Yettsy Jo</a> !